-Tax relief on pension contributions is at least 20% for higher rate taxpayers and 25% for additional rate taxpayers.
+Tax relief on pension contributions is at least 20% for

+higher rate taxpayers and 25% for additional rate taxpayers.
 In Scotland, intermediate, higher and top rate taxpayers receive relief at 1%, 21% or 26%.
 Limiting your contributions to amounts that qualify for at least 20% tax relief will give you the most benefit.

-Effective relief can be as high as 60%, or 61.5% in Scotland, where the personal allowance is being withdrawn, and can be even higher if tax credits are being withdrawn questions to ask yourself are:
+Effective relief can be as high as 60%, or 61.5% in Scotland, where the personal allowance is being withdrawn, and can be even higher if tax credits are being withdrawn.